ajimix/asana-api-php-class/README.md

 A PHP class that acts as wrapper for Asana API.
 Lets make things easy! :)

-It is licensed under the Apache 2 license and is Copyright 2012 Ajimix
+It is licensed under the Apache 2 license and is Copyrighted 2012 Ajimix

 Working with the class